Bhushan-shrirame/GDocs/README.md

 ## Known Issues
 1. custom extension are not working (font size , line height)
-2. margin ruler right is not working
-3. room permission is not working in collaboration
+2. room permission is not working in collaboration
-4. tagging is not working (user are not able to tag other but can comment)
+3. tagging is not working (user are not able to tag other but can comment)